arno-di-loreto/apihandyman.io/_posts/2021-08-18-surviving-my-first-recorded-live-coding-session-part-3.md

 category: post
 ---

-Third post about about my first ever (recorded) live coding session.
+Third post about about my first ever (recorded) live coding session given at the Manning API conference.
-Blah blah blah
+In [previous post](/preparing-session-content-and-realizing-its-not-working-well/), I encountered various problems.
+Two of them were related to not delivering the session like one of my regular slide deck presentation.
+I wanted to add titles and have speaker's notes.
+In this post, I'll show you how I solved those two problems with OBS, VS Code and a little bit of magic.
 <!--more-->

 {% include _postincludes/live-coding-session.md %}